labthings/labthings-fastapi/docs/source/client_code.rst

 Client code
 ===========

-The interface to a `Thing` is defined by its interaction affordances, which are defined in the Thing Description.
-The `labthings-fastapi.client` library provides a `ThingClient` class to interact with a `Thing` via HTTP.
-This is a class with a method for each Action, and a property for each Property of the Thing.
-The intention is to provide a simple, pythonic interface that plays nicely with IDEs and autocompletion.
+The interface to a `Thing` is defined by its actions, properties and events.
+Usually, Python code interacts with a `Thing` through a `ThingClient` subclass, where each action is a method and each property is a property of the class.
+The intention is to provide a simple, pythonic interface that plays nicely with IDEs and autocompletion. `ThingClient` subclasses can be generated dynamicall from a URL.
+Currently, this creates an object with the right methods and properties, but type hints are usually missing and autocompletion does not work well.
+In the future, `labthings-fastapi` will generate custom client subclasses that include type hints and autocompletion.

 An additional goal is to provide an interface that is consistent between the server and client code: a `DirectThingClient` class is used by the `labthings-fastapi` server to call actions and properties of other `Thing`s, which means code for an action may be developed as an HTTP client, for example in a Jupyter notebook, and then moved to the server with minimal changes.
 Currently, there are a few differences in behaviour between local and remote `Thing`s, most notably the return types (which are usually Pydantic models on the server, and currently dictionaries generated from JSON on the client).
 This should be improved in the future.